*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Quite simply, any record player that is super cheap is going to be made of cheap quality parts.
 If they spent $100 building a record player would they sell it to you for $50?
 Of course not!

 So, if you are buying it for $50 that means the record player is of $50 quality.

 If you are a new collector or haven’t spent a lot on your collection then that price range of record player might work just fine for you.
 If the record lasts 100 fewer plays before the audio starts to degrade it probably isn’t that big of a deal.

 However, if the records you are playing are family heirlooms or quite valuable I would not recommend that you try and play them on a retro Victrola or other inexpensive record players.

-When some people think of a Victrola record player they might think of the cheap retro style players or they might think of the old classic players.
+When some people think of a Victrola record player they might think of cheap retro-style players or they might think of the old classic players.
 Depending on which model you are referring to really changes whether it is a good record player or not.